TouK/nussknacker/docs/operations_guide/Lite.md

 ### Failure recovery

-In case of an unexpected errors e.g. network issue between kafka cluster and runtime nussknacker will try to reconnect after `waitAfterFailureDelay`
+In case of an unexpected errors e.g. network issue between Kafka cluster and runtime Nussknacker will try to reconnect after `waitAfterFailureDelay`

 ### Other